shaddowking/Racing_game/README.md

 in the main menu there is alo a quit button that will shut down the game but it only works in a build and not in the unity edditor.

-i struktured my code so that things that control simular things are together and not spread out.
+i struktured my code so that things that control simular things are together and not spread out, and why i did it is so its easyer to find somthing that whey.

 sorces: